Protocol for sampling and testing water for 1080

 It is important to ensure that sampling is undertaken during the most likely time period for occurrence of 1080 in waterways.
 Previous monitoring data suggest that most water samples with detectable concentrations of 1080, and certainly the ones that have been above 1 ng/mL (part per billion), were collected within 48 hours of aerial bait application.
-Recent research by Suren (2006) showed that 1080 was rapidly leached from pellet baits placed in small streams (>90% of 1080 leached within 24 hours), and 1080 was detectable in the water for a short period of time.
+Research by Suren (2006) showed that 1080 was rapidly leached from pellet baits placed in small streams (>90% of 1080 leached within 24 hours), and 1080 was detectable in the water for a short period of time.

 Water samples taken within 8 hours of bait application are expected to provide the greatest likelihood of detecting any residual 1080.
 Ideally, sampling from the same relevant point on a waterway at 8 hours and again at 24 hours after bait application will be useful to confirm whether or not 1080 is present in detectable concentrations.